rust-lang/rfcs/text/3729-sized-hierarchy.md

 ```

 [`size_of_val`][api_size_of_val] is also const-stable, so like `size_of` above,
-its bound should be changed to `T: ~const Sized` and this would not result in any
+its bound should be changed to `T: ~const ValueSized` and this would not result in
-breakage due to the previously described edition migration.
+any breakage due to the previously described edition migration.

 ```rust
 pub const fn size_of_val<T>(val: &T) -> usize